djwrisley/RLAC/_posts/2023-10-27-Assignment-3.md

 **Step 3**:  Enriching the data.
 Geocoding.
 Adding any other data.

 When you are working with the data one of the things you will want to do is to examine what kinds of other information can be associated with the main points.
 You will need to add on columns which achieve that.
+These will be different according to the source.

+Examples of other columns might be
+- professions of people
+- numbers of people
+- gender of person
+- neighborhoods, etc.

-You can geocode by hand or automate that process using Geocode by Awesome Table.
+Finally, you can geocode by hand or automate that process using Geocode by Awesome Table so that you have latitude and longitude columns.

 **Step 4**:  Visualizing the data.
 Discussion and Interpretation.

 Your choices for visualizing the spatial data are numerous.
-Perhaps the easiest is kepler.gl.
+Perhaps the easiest is kepler.gl or google MyMaps.
 UMAP is fine, as are other packages.

+Use color categories for the points to categorize types of points.
+When you have a map that shows the extent of your data, you can screenshot it and include it as an image.

 Insert the following line where you want the image to show up in the body of the .md file of your assignment: